Maia Agerup

-Maia Kristiane Agerup (born June 22, 1995) is a Norwegian Olympic Sailor.
-She represents the Royal Norwegian Yacht Club in Oslo.
+Maia Kristiane Agerup (born 22 June 1995) is a Norwegian Olympic sailor who represents the New York Yacht Club in New York, NY and Royal Norwegian Yacht Club in Oslo.

-Together with her twin sister Ragna Agerup she sailed the Olympic Class boat 49erFX competed in the 2016 Rio Olympics.
+Together with her twin sister Ragna Agerup she sailed the Olympic class boat 49er FX competed in the 2016 Rio Olympics.

 In June 2016 the team was ranked 15th on the ISAF World Ranking.
 Their best ranking position is 4th, from December 2012.
 After competing in the Olympics, Maia started her education at Boston University, where she graduated in 2020.

-She has previously sailed Optimist Dinghy and 29er.
+She has previously sailed the Optimist dinghy and 29er.